MattDrennan/501-troop-tracker/README.md

 $lflTroop = 212;

 /**
+ * lflTroopArchive: This variable is used to determine which forum to archive LFL troops */

+$lflTroopArchive = 224;

+/**
  * disneyTroop: This variable is used to determine which forum to post Disney troops */

 $disneyTroop = 211;

+/**
+ * disneyTroopArchive: This variable is used to determine which forum to archive Disney troops */

+$disneyTroopArchive = 225;

 /**
  * dualCostume: This array is used to determine which costume club ID should be counted as a dual costume.